Stitch unique Christmas Cards on paper with a Sewing Machine

 Made with fabric scraps

-It’s a fun project and I think you can even do it with kids.
+Sewing Christmas Cards is a fun craft project and you can even do it with kids.
 My son stitched a cat and a sun with a standard presser foot.
 His first half an hour behind a sewing machine!
+How great is it to get greetings on DIY Christmas cards?

 If you have any questions, just send me an email, I’m happy to help you out!